Trump has 90 days to do 150 trade deals. Financial markets aren’t buying it

 But currency traders have sold off the dollar, because they believe America will bear the brunt of Trump’s trade war fallout and end up comparatively weaker than before tariffs were put in place.

-The dollar hit its lowest level against the euro since 2022, and the dollar index — which measures the dollar against a basket of currencies — fell 1.1% Friday after tanking 2% Thursday.
+The dollar on Friday hit its lowest level against the euro since 2022.
+The dollar index — which measures the dollar against a basket of currencies — fell 0.9% Friday after tanking 2% Thursday, which was its worst single-day drop since 2022.
 Those are massive moves in currency trading world.

 “Investors and central banks are selling Treasuries and dollars due to a loss of confidence and credibility in American assets,” said Joe Brusuelas, chief economist RSM.
 “Financial chaos has its cost.”